How Oracle Siebel CRM Licensing Works:

 Analytics.

-Analytics products, such as Siebel Sales Analytics, were available as standalone editions until version 7.8, after which they were discontinued.
-Nowadays, the functionality of the Analytics products is bundled into the Oracle Business Intelligence product group.
+Analytics products, such as Siebel Sales Analytics, were available as standalone editions until version 7.8 when they were discontinued.
+Nowadays, the functionality of these products is bundled into the Oracle Business Intelligence product group.

 Siebel applications may also be classified by user type: Employee Applications for employees such as salespeople using Siebel Contracts, Customer Applications for an organization’s customers designed for purchasing online, and Partner Applications for the organization’s partners.